 The writer and the artist are names that can be used interchangeably, in terms of function– the purpose is to create using kinds of media and materials–and in style–to ‘stylize’ and place, for an effect, which can include journalism, in terms of how elements of art are embedded in journalism, such as flow.

 Styles can cross over into a hybrid style.
 It’s not only science that has hybrids.
 It’s languages as well.
 In my case, the English language, as a writer of English.
 I have lamented about some elements of my “Later style” and celebrated the style of the “Early” days, but when coming to the present day style, I’ve noticed it’s really a hybrid style.
 I’m recapturing again the early style, but the “Later style” has left traces as well.

-There’s nothing like an older article one has done to clarify where one stands on the topic at hand.
+There’s nothing like an older article, that one has done, to clarify where one stands on the topic at hand.
 One might find that one doesn’t hold that point of view anymore.
 It may be a memory of a distant past.
 This means one can go through life and come to a view that was different yesteryear.
-For me, I had taken a moderate view between two values, but one of those, eventually, had to give way.
+For me, I had taken a moderate view between two values, but one of those, eventually, may have had to give way.

 I happened to be reading a film reference book, back in ’98, which defined movie terminology, such as “post-modernism”.
 This particular term, post-modernism, was especially interesting, as it seemed relevant to a few films I had been watching at the time.
 The entry in the book opened my mind up–so I used it as the inspiration for a short piece I wrote for my movie column back then.
 Looking at the piece now, to me, it sounds strong and thought-provoking, but I also felt uncomfortable with it.
 Did I say that back then?
 Was it the right thing to say?
 Yet, overall, it does make an interesting point, a point which has sort of come together.